BlenderCharacters/3_Cube_Dude/README.md

 + Bevelling a vertex
 + Keep an eye out for double extrudes
 + Removing doubles

-### 99 New Ideas Below
-//// Lecture Plan////
++ Deleting Loose Geometry

-Adjusting Geometry
+### 6 Adjusting Geometry
 + Loop Cut and Slide
 + Transforms
 + Edge Slide
++ Aligning with other mesh data, Snapping

+### 99 New Ideas Below
+//// Lecture Plan////
+The Mirror Modifier
++ Making everything separate and joining at the end works

 Keep Your Models Simple
-+ Using Modifiers to construction
++ Using Modifiers to aid construction
 + Keep the model low poly for quick changes
 + Subdivision surface modifier Example
 +

 Planning Larger Projects

-Extruding

-Subdivide
-+ Specials Menu

-Mesh Objects Vs Mesh Data
-The Mirror Modifier
-+ Making everything separate and joining at the end works

 Automatic UV Unwrapping
 + You can add mesh data to a mesh object but you might need to unwrap again an possibly re texture!